‘TogetherWe Achieve

 Joanne Jilavu :

-I am proud to be the acting Head teacher at Swanwick Primary School.
+I am proud to be the staff governor and Deputy Headteacher at Swanwick Primary School.
 It is a great school with wonderful children, fantastic staff and a dedicated and challenging governing body.
 I have been a teacher for over 25 years and I started my teacher career at Swanwick Primary School in the late 1990s.
 Since then, I have worked at several schools across the county and have taught across Key Stage 2 but mainly in Year 6.
 I am passionate about education and making a difference in children's lives and I strive to ensure that the children I work with are the best versions of themselves.
 I am a primary maths mastery specialist teacher and have supported schools in both Derbyshire and Nottinghamshire with their maths provision.
 At my previous school, I was an associate governor for a number of years and I appreciate the responsibility that comes with this important role.

 jo .png